augustreid/ideabox/README.md

 - CSS
 - Atom

+## Project Spec:
+The project instructions and rubric can be found [HERE](https://frontend.turing.edu/projects/module-1/ideabox-group.html)

 ## Wins:
 A huge amount of learning went into this project.
 Overall positive teamwork experience.
 Although we didn't get as far as we would have liked, there was a lot of respect for each other's time, energy, and boundaries.